VocabHunter/vocabhunter.github.io/about.md

 * [How JavaFX was used to build a desktop application][KingTechBlog2] (King Tech Blog) - A detailed look at several important features of JavaFX using VocabHunter as an example.
 * [User Interface Testing with TestFX][TestFXBlog] - A guide to automating user interface tests using TestFX.
 * [Dependency Injection in JavaFX][DependencyInjection] - How to implement Dependency Injection in a JavaFX application.
+* [Building a JavaFX Search Bar] - How the user interface for the search bar works with details of the use of ControlsFX and FontAwesomeFX in giving the bar a distinctive style.

 # Acknowledgements and Thanks